How to Engrave a Dog Tag – The 6 Best Methods Explained

 • Rotary tool or electric engraving pen

-• Screw clamp, vise or non-slip mat
+• Clamp, vise, or non-slip mat

 • Polishing cloth or fine sandpaper